Onboarding (Providers & Channel Partners)

 ✅ If Coverage Discovery is not enabled — or if Medicare discovery is not configured — no Medicare NPI registration is required.

-RTCOB and Coverage Insight are optional add-on discovery paths.
+Coverage Insight and the internal data lake are optional add-on discovery paths.
 They are not included automatically with Coverage Discovery.

 If elected by the customer:

-- each add-on must be agreed upon, enabled, and onboarded separately
+• each add-on must be agreed upon, enabled, and onboarded separately (for Coverage Insight, additional contracting is required)

 Clearinghouse & Payer Enrollment Dependencies